Adelaide South Australia, Australia Travel Guide

 Adelaide is increasingly vegetarian and vegan-friendly.
 Most restaurants offer clear vegetarian and often vegan options.
 Dedicated vegetarian and vegan cafes exist.
 Use apps like HappyCow for specific recommendations.

-Communication with staff is always beneficial.
+Communication with the employees are always beneficial.

 Practical skills and cultural insight.